Tesseract22/Recipes-Calculator-LP/README.md

 ## Data Representation & Intialization
 RecipeMatrix, the core class, is a wrapper for a 2d-numpy-array.
 It provides some features useful for later calculations.\
 The class need basically four things, recipe matrix & a list of raw resources for intialization, and target output & priorities for calling the Solve method.
+### matrix
+You should put the recipes of the game in the form of a recipe graph, with row representing item and column representing recipe.
+Here's a small part of the oil production pipeline from Factorio,\
+\
+Ley say we have 5 items: heavy oil, light oil, petroleum-gas, oil